JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2021-01-05-yearinreview.md

 I do want to pick up my community contributions again and maybe even venture into other areas beyond Android.

-As always you can reach me {% include link_twitter_molsjeroen.html %} on Twitter, or leave a comment below!
+As always you can reach me on [Mastodon](https://androiddev.social/@Jeroenmols), or leave a comment below!